apirogov/xmonad-wallpaperhook/README.md

 xmonad-wallpaperhook
 ====================

+**This is now in xmonad-contrib-darcs!
+If you just want to install it, get it there!**

 This is my log hook for xmonad to set different wallpapers for each workspace.

 The runtime dependencies are imagemagick and feh (the CLI tools should be installed).